Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 # News
+* We proposed a bimanual assistive dressing scheme, which is unprecedented in previous research: [Bimanual dressing assistance](https://sites.google.com/view/bimanualassitdressing/)
 * Jihong joined the editorial broad of [Complex and Intelligent Systems, Springer](https://www.springer.com/journal/40747)(IF=6.7, JCR Q1)
 * Master students (TU Delft) Jianyong Sun and Yulei Qiu graduated with 8.0!
 Congrats!
 * Jihong serves as an Associate Editor for [ICRA 2023](https://www.icra2023.org/)